hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_queue_conf.md

 string.

-Currently, support is only provided for multiprocessor machines running Solaris, SGI multiprocessor machines running IRIX 6.2 and Digital UNIX multiprocessor machines.
+Currently, support is only provided for multiprocessor machines running Solaris.
 In the case of Solaris the processor set must already exist, when this processors parameter is configured.
 So the processor set has to be created manually.
 In the case of Digital UNIX only one job per processor set is allowed to execute at the same time,